-School-based kitchen gardens are getting an A+March 7th, 2013 in Health /
+School-based kitchen gardens are getting an A+March 7, 2013 in Medicine & Health / Health

 Grow it, try it, and you just might like it is a motto many schools are embracing to encourage children to eat more fruits and vegetables.
 Through community-based kitchen garden programs, particularly those with dedicated cooking components, schools are successfully introducing students to healthier foods.
 In a new study released in the March/April 2013 issue of the Journal of Nutrition Education and Behavior, researchers found that growing and then cooking the foods that kids grew increased their willingness to try new foods.